andrico1234/personal-blog/content/blog/000-the-dilemmas-you'll-face-when-creating-a-web-component-library.md

 This series will walk you through the dilemmas you'll face when creating a UI library, specifically a web component library.
 Why web components?
 I don't want to get into the web politics around web components, but here's why I chose them for my library:

-- There's something alluring about throwing away the need for a JavaScript framework.
+- there's something alluring about throwing away the need for a JavaScript framework
-- There's a lot of value in getting reacquainted with the fundamental browser technologies (HTML, CSS, Vanilla JS).
+- there's a lot of value in getting reacquainted with the fundamental browser technologies (HTML, CSS, Vanilla JS)

 And if you're reading this, I'll assume that you somewhat agree too.